amritpandey23/design_patterns_java/com.amrit.designpatterns.creational/README.md

 ## Builder

 Introduction:

 	- People use it but never create their own.
 	- Used when object creation requires lot of parameters but has to set immutable after creation.

 Concepts:

 	- Is constructor complex?
 Lots of parameters/getters/setters?
 	- Force immutability.
 	- Examples: StringBuilder, DocumentBuilder, Locale.Builder

-Why Builder Pattern?
+### Why Builder Pattern?

 - Immutability: How do we impose immutability to a bean java object?
 Answer: Remove the setters.
-But's not the solution.
+But that's not the solution.
 Because here can only set the parameters only once.
 - How do you force contract on creation of the object?
 Let's say an object allows three parameters but only two are required.
 Which two?
 Can we create 4 constructor for such scenario?
 This is known as telescoping constructor.

 Hence, we need a object whoes job will only be to construct our object.